mehgellan/fashion_conference_app/README.md

 * Iterate through all the talks with the default `topic` and `puts` the start time of each.
 Bonus: format the start time in a more human readable way.

+## Future Development Ideas

+1. Add routes, controllers, and views for `Speaker` and `Talk` (more on this full process soon!).

+1. Create an association (relationship) between speakers and talks (we'll talk about how to do this soon!).